 There is a lot of things happening in your life and you forget these beautiful memories.
 But when I come here, I remember how I [baked at home] with my mom.
 Especially the sugar cardamom cookies, shakar lama.
 Kind of like sugar cookies, but filled with fresh ground cardamom.
 As a child, she put me on the table beside her and I roll them a little bit, small balls and she flatten them and make them, they’re so beautiful.
 She gave me the recipe, and I make them, ahh, it smell like home.
 I try to do the same thing with my kids, I know maybe they don’t realize it now but they will remember that and appreciate it.

 [My older son Ali] had a lot of memories.
 He surprised me a lot, I didn’t realize these tiny details they pay attention to.
-When we first came here, me and Ali were in the street and it was raining, first time I think.
+When we first came here, me and Ali were in the street and it was raining.
 And he smell and he said, ‘you know what, it smell like Baghdad’, like the ground and the air after rain.
 That make me cry.
 I was surprised, ‘you really remember?’

 We going to apply [for citizenship] next October.
 Almost there!
 The only thing that will be different for me is to have a passport, because I can travel, see my brothers.
 I can visit my country.
 I don’t want to take my kids now, it’s not safe.
 Nowhere is completely safe.
 The area where [my parents] go shopping, groceries and everything, has been bombed many times.